Class A and Class B Amplifiers

 To balance the pros and cons of these designs, hybrid amplifiers like Class AB are often used, combining the low distortion of Class A with the higher efficiency of Class B.

-Ready to take a dive into Electrical Engineering to get you a head start on College or University?
+Ready to take a dive into Electrical Engineering to get a head start on College or University, or simply expand your DIY knowledge?

 Check out our meticulously designed course in Electrical/Electronic Engineering for all walks of life, from any country.
 Delivered by Professor F. Tavassoli.